 Like the Montaño Road Bridge a few years later, the bridge over the Rio Grande at Paseo del Norte raised fierce storms of protest before it was built and opened in 1987.
 These two bridges, and a much older one a mile north of here are undeniably busy today, each carrying thousands of commuters, mostly from the recently settled West Side to jobs across the river in older sections of Albuquerque.
 Actually had our neighbors to the east had their way, this river crossing would also be a state line crossing.
 The Texas Santa Fe Expedition of 1841 left Austin in the Republic of Texas, expecting to be welcomed to the claimed territory east of the Rio Grande.
 It was not welcomed by Mexico's appointed New Mexico Governor Manuel Armijo.
-The Texas troops were captured and marched south to Mexico City, from which they were ransomed by the United States government.
+The Texas troops were captured and marched south to Mexico City, from which they were ransomed by the United States government, and the areas both west and east of the Rio Grande remained part of New Mexico.